 Optimize Your Apps

 How many applications do you currently have installed on your phone?
 Of those, how many do you actually use?
-Chances are, there are a lot of apps that no longer serve you any purpose that are just sitting on your phone, cluttering your application drawer and drawing attention away from the tools you need.
+Chances are, there are a lot of apps that no longer serve you any purpose.
+They are just sitting on your phone, cluttering your application drawer, and drawing attention away from your needed tools.

 Our recommendation here is twofold: first, do some spring cleaning and delete some of the applications that you just don’t use any longer.
 They aren’t doing you any good, anyway, and they are only taking up valuable storage space on your device.
 Second, take the time to organize your device, arranging apps on different screens.
 This will help you to stay focused on the task and hand, without your social media accounts or the silly mobile game you downloaded drawing you away – there is nothing wrong with having them, as long as they don’t impact your work.

-Depending on the task at hand, it may even be a good idea to disconnect your phone for a few moments’ peace.
+Depending on the task, disconnecting your phone for a few moments of peace may even be a good idea.
 Of course, if you’re expecting important phone calls to be coming in, this is a bad strategy to try out.
 Otherwise, kill your phone’s Internet and wireless connections, and consider putting on some headphones to make your focused attention clear to anyone around you.

 What has your experience been with smartphones in the workplace?
 Share your thoughts in the comments!